 How to convert a mixed number to an improper fraction?

-An improper fraction is a type of fraction where the numerator is greater than or equal to the denominator.
+An improper fraction is a fraction where the numerator is greater than or equal to the denominator.
 A mixed number is a combination of a whole number and a proper fraction.

 Let us look at an example to understand it better.